Suzanne's Story

 Alexander had his fifth birthday and is now beginning to speak and interact with us!
 I can't describe the excitement of hearing his voice for the first time, knowing that some children with autism never speak.
 He is learning to read and loves to sing.

-Alex also has a younger brother, Nathan.
+Alex also has a younger brother.
 The chance of a sibling having autism is 1 in 20.
-Nathan was diagnosed with autism last February at 21 months.
+His brother was diagnosed with autism at 21 months.
 Due to the early intervention he is receiving, we know he will achieve his full potential!

 Suzanne Jacobson - Founder of QuickStart (2009)